-This is perhaps one of the more popular ways to prepare beef brisket.
+This is probably the most popular way to prepare beef brisket.
 It’s absolutely my favorite cooking method.

-The first step with smoked brisket is season.
-Since the smoker is responsible for creating a gorgeous smoky flavor, you can keep the seasoning simple.
-Perhaps some salt, black pepper, and garlic powder.
+The first step is to season the meat.
+Since the smoker will infuse the meat with an enchanting smoky flavor, keep the seasoning simple.
+My go-to is salt, black pepper, and garlic powder.

-Then, it is time to prepare and preheat the smoker to 225°F. I use oak or hickory for brisket.
+Time to preheat the smoker to 225°F. I use oak or hickory for brisket.
 Feel free to add apple or cherry wood, or your favorite smoking wood to the smoker.
-This imparts a wonderful flavor to the brisket.
 Once the smoker has heated up, place the brisket in and smoke for several hours.

-Pot roast is another one of the popular preparation techniques.
+Pot roast is another popular preparation technique.
 Here, the brisket is prepared in the oven.

-You start off by browning the brisket - around 5 minutes per side.
+Start off by browning a 6-pound brisket - around 5 minutes per side.
 I do this in a Dutch oven or roasting pan on the stove.
 Then, it’s time to create a sauce from broth, tomato sauce, red wine, carrots, and seasonings.
-This is added to the brisket pan and it goes back in the oven set to 300°F for about four hours.
+Add this to the brisket pan, then stick it in the oven set to 300°F for about four hours.
 The brisket will be toothpick-tender when it’s done.